LukasMurdock/LukasMurdock.github.io/_posts/2021-01-20-make-it-count.md

 **Find the others and hold each other accountable**.

+Set intentions and goals among shared interests and regularly require holding each other accountable.

 It’s easy to feel like no one believes in you; most journeys start lonely, paired only by a blazing internal belief.
 External validation comes after your work is perceived in just the right ways.

+Figure things out in public.

 **You have to believe in the value of your work**.